alwayscommit/cab-booking/README.md

 1. Clone/Download the repository
 2. To run the service, Run "mvn spring-boot:run" command inside "cab-booking-service" directory using a command prompt.
    - The service will start on port 8080
-3. Use the Postman Collection "Cab-Service-19-06.postman_collection.json" to test the REST APIs The APIs which are a part of the assignment are labled as "RQ-#", rest are supporting APIs.
+3. Use the Postman Collection "Cab-Service-19-06.postman_collection.json" to test the REST APIs.
+   - The APIs which are a part of the assignment are labled as "RQ-#", rest are supporting APIs.

 - The Postman Collection "GraphQL Trial.postman_collection.json" file has a basic create/fetch user functionality implemented using GraphQL approach.